No Left Turn Unstoned in La Honda

 by Ryan Masters, February 23, 2015

-Today, I am thinking about psychedelics.
-La Honda Creek, which forms the eastern boundary of the preserve, runs through the area’s most famous property—the house of legendary author and LSD pioneer Ken Kesey.
-This is Merry Prankster country.
+Today, I’m thinking about psychedelics.
+La Honda Creek, which forms the eastern boundary of the preserve, runs through the area’s most famous property—the house of author and LSD pioneer Ken Kesey.

 Into the Deep

 While the Preserve remains mostly unmarked and closed to the public, it’s nearly empty map does highlight one point of interest: “Big Tree.”
-It is precisely that—one of the last remaining old-growth trees in the area.
+It’s precisely that—one of the last remaining old-growth trees in the area.
 That thought in itself would normally depress me some, but I’m in a good mood winding my way through the forest.

-This particular redwood tree is 14 feet in diameter and nestled in a shady canyon.
+This particular redwood tree is fourteen feet in diameter and nestled in a shady canyon.
 “La Honda” actually means “the deep,” as in deep canyon.
 Before the turn of the century, the area was noted for its lumber and shingle mills.
 Oxen used to drag these trees out of the canyons and down to the mills.
 Brutal, backbreaking, dangerous work.

 Up until World War II, La Honda remained in a fairly pristine state, visited only by weekend and summer vacationers from the Peninsula and San Francisco.
 By all accounts, it was a forager’s paradise: strawberries, blackberries, red-ripe thimbleberries and hazelnuts were abundant; La Honda Creek was thick with trout and crawfish; the hunting was good.
+But after World War II, people discovered the area and ranchers began clearing large areas of forest to graze their livestock and build their ranches.

 On the Bus